ryarmst/jslinkparse/README.md

 # jslinkparse

 A simple Python 3 script to organize JS Link Finder (Burp Extension) output for further testing.
-NOTE: probably does not handle many "edge" cases well
+NOTE: probably does not handle some edge cases well.

 ## Usage